1.1 Meet with owner to fully understand the basic needs for the site.

 - Language can be placed in the project specifications requiring a pre-construction meeting.

-- Reference the AB Construction and Inspection Checklist in the AB Spec Book as a good agenda for the meeting.
+- Reference the AB Construction and Inspection Checklist in the Allan Block Spec Book as a good agenda for the meeting.

 - Meeting topics shall include, but not be limited to: contractor qualifications, schedule and phasing of wall construction and inspection, coordination with other on-site construction activities, responsibilities of parties, and source, quality, and acceptance of materials.